gitlabhq/gitlabhq/doc/api/README.md

 ## Authentication

 All API requests require authentication.
-You need to pass a `private_token` parameter by URL or header.
-If passed as a header, the header name must be **PRIVATE-TOKEN** (capital and with dash instead of underscore).
+You need to pass a `private_token` parameter via query string or header.
+If passed as a header, the header name must be `PRIVATE-TOKEN` (uppercase and with a dash instead of an underscore).
 You can find or reset your private token in your account page (`/profile/account`).

 If `private_token` is invalid or omitted, then an error message will be returned with status code `401`: